cryptostorage/cryptostorage.com/README.md

 # Introduction
-CryptoStorage is an open-source tool to generate offline storage for multiple cryptocurrencies.
+CryptoStorage is an open source tool to generate offline storage for multiple cryptocurrencies.
 This tool generates [key pairs](https://cryptostorage.com/#faq_key_pair) in your device's browser which can store cryptocurrency without exposing private keys to an internet-connected device.
 Generated key pairs can be easily printed and saved to digital files for long-term storage.

 This tool is security-focused.
 Funds are never entrusted to a third party.
 Private keys can be passphrase-protected and [split into pieces](https://cryptostorage.com/#faq_split_keys) which can be geographically separated so funds are not accessible at any one location.
 Recommendations are automatically provided to improve the security of the tool's environment.

 # Main Features
 - Generate offline storage for multiple cryptocurrencies.
 - Keys are generated only in your device's browser so funds are never entrusted to a third party.
-- 100% open-source, client-side, and free to use.
+- 100% open source, client-side, and free to use.
 No account necessary.
 - Private keys can be passphrase-protected using [CryptoJS](https://github.com/brix/crypto-js).
 Also supports [BIP38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) for Bitcoin and Bitcoin Cash.
 - Storage can be split into pieces which can be geographically separated so funds are not accessible at any one location.
 - Print or save to digital files for long-term storage.
 - Recommendations are automatically provided to improve the security of the tool's environment:
 	- Checks if the internet connection is active
 	- Checks if the tool is downloaded and running locally
-	- Checks if the browser is open-source
+	- Checks if the browser is open source
-	- Checks if the operating system is open-source
+	- Checks if the operating system is open source

 # Supported Storage
 - Bitcoin